← Back to blog index · 2026-05-10

 Aave/Compound generate yield passively, no bot needed.

-Bitfinex Funding requires a bot to run efficiently — recommend Yieldsforge ($60/yr flat) or see the full funding bot comparison.
+This funding market requires a bot to run efficiently — recommend Yieldsforge ($60/yr flat) or see the full funding bot comparison.

 Related Reading

-- How Bitfinex’s 15% fee actually works
+- How the venue’s 15% fee actually works